Sir-Turtle/blog/README.md

 # README

 I'm developing this web application to use as my personal blog, or at least that's the initial plan.
-I will write about books I'm reading, events I'm attending and/or volunteering for such as Ladies Learning Code, places I travel to, and other causes I want to spread awareness about like people with disabilities/mental health/minorities in need of help, etc.
+I will write about books I'm reading, topics I'm studying, events I'm attending and/or volunteering for such as Ladies Learning Code, places I travel to, and other causes I want to spread awareness about like people with disabilities/mental health/minorities in need of help, etc.

 Environment details:
 * Ruby version: 2.4.0p0